alttch/eva3/doc/framework-development.rst

         "l": 20
     }

-Where "l" is the desired minimal log message level (10=DEBUG, 20=INFO, 30=WARNING, 40=ERROR, 50=CRITICAL)
+where "l" is the desired minimal log message level (10=DEBUG, 20=INFO, 30=WARNING, 40=ERROR, 50=CRITICAL)

 A log event looks like: